codevise/state_machine_job/README.md

       result :error => 'failed'
     end

-A conditional can either be a lambda which optionally accepting the record as parameter or a symbol specifying a method to call on the record.
+A conditional can either be a lambda optionally accepting the record as parameter or a symbol specifying a method to call on the record.